Angel-A15/text-eidtor-PWA/README.md

   * Reopening the text editor after closing will retrieve content from the IndexedDB
   * Clicking the install button will add the application to my desktop as an icon
   * Loading the web application will have a registered service worker using Workbox
-  * Registering a service worker should have the static assets preached upon loading along with subsequent pages
+  * Registering a service worker will have the static assets preached upon loading along with subsequent pages
   * Deploying to Heroku should have proper scripts for a webpack application

-## Description

 ## Installation

-## Usage
+The npm packages and programs used for the application include:

+ * Express
+ * IDB
+ * Webpack
+ * HTML WebpackPlugin
+ * Workbox
+ * Node.js
+ * Concurrently
+ * Javascript

+The user can install the application into their device by clicking the install button after opening the application on the browser.
+Otherwise, use it from the deployed application link.